-- Allow the battery packs to sit in this configuration (backwards) for 5 seconds (at least).
+- Allow the battery packs to sit in this configuration (backward) for 5 seconds (at least).

-- Disconnect the battery packs again and replace them correctly – not backwards.
+- Disconnect the battery packs again and replace them correctly – not backward.
 Finally, close the battery cover.

 - If everything is in order, the screen should light up, indicating that you may have successfully restored the thermostat to its default configuration.